uhlerlab/MORPH/README.md

 ### 3. Installation

-Make sure you are in the root directory (i.e., `MORPH/`) and follow the two steps illustrated below
+Make sure you are in the root directory (i.e., `MORPH/`) by typing `cd MORPH`.

+Then follow the two steps illustrated below

 1. Create a conda environment using `environment.yaml` (all dependencies are included; whole process takes about 5 min):
 ```